clewisdavis/The-Joy-of-React/course-notes.md

 helloWorld(); // 1
 ```

-- Everytime you call that function, you get the same results, it doens't increment.
+- every time you call that function, you get the same results, it doesn't increment.
 We re-initialize the variable and increment by one.
-- The incrementation `count + 1` doesn't persist across function calls.
+- The increment `count + 1` doesn't persist across function calls.
 JS doesn't give us a way to thread values through function calls.

 - Back to React, **Components in React are Functions in JS.**
 - If you think through what the `Counter()` function above does.